How will Largo handle Susan?

 Nine states expressly prohibit discrimination based on gender identity or expression.
 Florida is not one of them.

 "It's one of those fuzzy areas of the law," said Karen Doering, senior counsel for the National Center for Lesbian Rights.

-Florida’s civil rights laws protect against discrimination based on gender-stereotyping, said Doering, who works out of St. Petersburg.
-The Florida Civil Rights Act might protect Stanton if he was fired solely because he’s going through gender reassignment, Doering said.
+Florida's civil rights laws protect against discrimination based on gender-stereotyping, said Doering, who works out of St. Petersburg.
+The Florida Civil Rights Act might protect Stanton if he were fired solely because he's going through gender reassignment, Doering said.

 "But it's not crystal clear in the law," she said.

 In a public position like city manager, where controversial decisions are part of the job, it can be hard to prove someone was terminated due to transgender status, she said.

 In 1992, the state Commission on Human Relations sided with a male lieutenant at the Jacksonville Correctional Institute who was terminated after a patrolman came across him fixing a flat tire while wearing a women's bathing suit.